edevost/foxmask/README.md

 ==============
 FoxMask has been created to give researchers a tool to analyze images taken by RECONYX cameras.
-Theses cameras are triggered by a motion detection system and
+Theses cameras are triggered by a motion detection system and FoxMask has been written to be able to isolate moving object with very short image sequences (minimum of 5).

-detection and subtraction.
 It is written in Python and C++.
-The algorithm has been written to be able to analyse

 Documentation
 =============